Rupok-Koiry/tech-talk-social-platform/readme.md

-# Tch Talk - A social platform
+# Tech Talk - A social platform

-Welcome to **Tch Talk**!
+Welcome to **Tech Talk**!
 This guide will help you set up and run both the server and client sides of the Tech Talk System application locally on your machine.

 ## Table of Contents